fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 ### 6.7.
 Column Reorder

-Clicking the right arrow on a column, makes it swap places with the column to the right of it.
-Clicking the left arrow, makes it swap places with the column to the left of it.
+Clicking the right arrow on a column makes it swap places with the column to the right of it.
+Clicking the left arrow makes it swap places with the column to the left of it.

 The right arrow is disabled for columns that are at the right end of the table, and the left arrow is disabled for columns that are at the left end of the table.